AutodeskRoboticsLab/Mimic/mimic/scripts/postproc/postproc.md

 parameters will be replaced with formatted commands.
 Mimic will output to the post processor directory a file in the form `output.*` containing robot-control code and formatted commands.
-In some cases, the directory also contains an example implementation in the form `example.*` which contains robot-control code.
+In some cases, the directory also contains an example implementation in the form `example.*` which contains robot-control code and/or supplementary material.

 The template below contains the placeholder parameter `{}`, a few syntactical elements such as `[HEADER]`, and a user-defined parameter `GEAR_NOMINAL_VEL`.